 3. Prepare outdoor areas for winter

 As the winter months draw in, this brings the problem of freezing temperatures and along with it, icy conditions.
 Ice will develop all along the roads and pavements making for slippery surfaces and harbouring a risk of an accident.
 By ensuring all outdoor areas such as entrances, pathways, car parks and playgrounds are fully prepared for the winter, you can eliminate the risk of an accident.
-When it comes to preparing or clearing these areas, rock salt, salt spreaders, snow ploughs and snow shovels are valuable tools.
+When it comes to preparing or clearing these areas, rock salt, salt spreaders, snow ploughs and snow shovels are valuable tools to ensure grounds maintenance.

 The use of salt, sand or gravel may be great for preventing any accidents from occurring, but it is definitely bad news for our carpets and other upholstery.
 If not kept on top of, the build-up of extra dirt over a prolonged period of time can cause costly damage to carpets, such as fraying.
 By upping the frequency of vacuuming during the winter months, you'll be removing any excess dirt from your carpets before it has the chance to settle and become ground in by people’s feet.
 It's a small task but it really does go a long way!